Pulses and Snakes in Ginzburg--Landau Equation: Framework for Investigation of Euler-Lagrange Equations for Pulsating and Snake Solitons

-Also, within the regimes of stable periodic solutions, we comprehensively investigate: \begin{itemize} \item[a.] the effects of the nonlinearity/dispersion/linear and nonlinear gain/loss spectral filtering on the shape and structure of the pulsating solitons given by \eqref{3.2}, and \item[b.] the period doubling sequences of the pulsating solitons given by \eqref{3.2} as the above system parameters are varied. \end{itemize}
+Within the regimes of stable periodic solutions, we investigate:\\ a) the effects of the system\rq{}s parameters on the shape and structure of the solitons, and\\ b) the period doubling sequences as the above system parameters are varied.

-To study the effects of system parameters on the shape and the stability of the Pulsating Soliton, we integrate \eqref{4.2}--\eqref{4.3} numerically in Mathematica for different sets of the various system parameters within the regime of stable periodic solutions.
-The resulting periodic time series for $A_1(t)$, $\sigma(t)$ and $\alpha(t)$ and are then simply inserted in \eqref{3.2} whose spatiotemporal structure ($|A(x,t)|$ versus $x$ and $t$) may be plotted.
-As the various system parameters within the stable regime are varied, the effects of the pulsating soliton amplitude, width, and phase will be studied.
+To study the effects of system parameters on the shape and the stability of the solitons, we integrate ~(\ref{4.5}),~(\ref{5.5}) numerically for different sets of the various system parameters within the regime of stable periodic solutions.
+The resulting periodic time series for $A_1(t)$, $\sigma(t)$ or $\phi(t)$ and $\alpha(t)$ are substituted in ~(\ref{4.2}), and ~(\ref{5.2}) whose spatiotemporal structure is plotted.
+As the various system parameters within the stable regime are varied, the effects of the soliton amplitude, width, and phase are studied.